 Treatment for Varicose Veins from a Talented Team

 Island Vein Specialists understand that varicose veins are not only physically painful but can also be aesthetically embarrassing for many of our patients.
-When varicose veins are left untreated, they can worsen and lead to venous leg ulcers.
-Most of our ulcer patients notice them near the inside of the ankle or anywhere below the knee.
-You may not have even realized you had varicose veins when a venous leg ulcer occurs.
-If you have a painful wound on a swollen leg that is red, open, draining and not healing, you may be dealing with a venous leg ulcer.
+When varicose veins are left untreated, they can worsen and lead to more severe complications, including venous leg ulcers and blood clots.
+Most of our ulcer patients notice them near the inside of their ankles or anywhere below their knees.
+You may not have even realized you had varicose veins until a venous leg ulcer occurs.
+If you have a painful wound on a swollen leg that is red, open, draining, and not healing, you may be dealing with a venous leg ulcer.
 Don’t wait until the pain becomes unbearable.
 Contact Island Vein Specialists today to request more info about our various varicose vein treatment options on Long Island, NY.
 Our vein surgeon, Dr. John Gallagher, has over 30 years of experience to ensure you receive the best possible patient care.

-The Venefit Procedure allows for a quick, comfortable recovery and a return to everday activitied, while also improving the appearance of varicose veins.
-It is the only minimally invasive segmental radiofrequency ablation treatment that utilizes radiofrequency energy to provide an even and uniform heat to contract the collagen in the vein walls, causing them to collapse and seal.
+The Venefit Procedure allows for quick, comfortable patient recovery and a return to everyday activities while also improving the appearance of varicose veins.
+It is the only minimally-invasive segmental radiofrequency ablation treatment that utilizes radiofrequency energy to provide an even and uniform heat to contract the collagen inside the vein’s walls, causing them to collapse and seal.
 Once a leg vein is closed, blood flow is redirected to healthy veins.

 What Sets Us Apart?